Kevin Northcutt

-Kevin Northcutt (born March 23, 1973) is a retired American professional wrestler.
+Kevin Northcutt (born March 23, 1973) is an American retired professional wrestler.

-Career
+Professional wrestling career

 World Championship Wrestling (2000)

 After unsuccessful try-outs with Extreme Championship Wrestling and the World Wrestling Federation in the late 1990s, Northcutt worked for World Championship Wrestling in late 2000 as a jobber, working the likes of Norman Smiley, Mike Awesome and Chuck Palumbo, among others.

-Total Nonstop Action Wrestling (2003-2004)
+Total Nonstop Action Wrestling (2003–2004)

-During his time in Total Nonstop Action Wrestling (TNA) as part of the Red Shirt Security, he won the NWA World Tag Team Championship with Joe E. Legend & held the belts from January 28, 2004 until February 4 of the same year.
+During his time in Total Nonstop Action Wrestling (TNA) as part of the Red Shirt Security, he won the NWA World Tag Team Championship with Joe E. Legend and held the belts from January 28, 2004 until February 4 of the same year.
 He was helping Jeff Jarrett and the Red Shirt Security, was the heel security team working for Don Callis, with the Black Shirt Security (Chris Vaughn and Rick Santel) were working for Erik Watts.
 They engaged in a feud which was never really solved because of the sudden departure of both securities.
 The Red Shirt Security lost the tag team belts in a match to Abyss and A.J.
 Styles, even though Abyss had turned on his own partner as he was also working for Don Callis and Jeff Jarrett.
 He was released from TNA.